zero-to-mastery/Animation-Nation/README.md

 - Please make sure that the code is indeed your own, and not copied from someone else
 - That's it!

-**All discussions around this event can now be had in our #hacktoberfest-2019 channel on Discord!**

 # How to contribute